 The bromance between Michael (Mark Duplass) and Andy (Ray Romano) is upended when Michael is diagnosed with terminal stomach cancer.
 Per Michael’s wishes for his final days, the two make pizzas together, watch kung-fu movies, play a game they’ve dubbed “Paddleton,” and go on a road trip to retrieve the medication that will help Michael end his life.
 It may be about death, but Paddleton‘s blend of comedy and drama is always life-affirming.

 Researchers call this the saddest film of all time—chances are, you’ve never seen it.

 The Kindergarten Teacher (2018)

 The Kindergarten Teacher stars Maggie Gyllenhaal as an educator who discovers one of her five-year-old students is a poetry prodigy.
 Dissatisfied by her home life and failed artistic aspirations, she finds new purpose as a mentor to her pupil, but that initial encouragement turns into an unhealthy obsession with the boy.

 These true crime books will absolutely chill you to the core.

 Police officers Brian Taylor (Jake Gyllenhaal) and Mike Zavala (Michael Pena) patrol the streets of South Central Los Angeles, often finding themselves in the crosshairs of rival gangs.
 After investigating a house fire, they stumble upon a cell full of human trafficking victims and learn that the home is connected to a powerful drug cartel.
 The partners soon fear that their lives—and the lives of their families—are in danger.

-Next, check out these classic movies on Netflix Canada!
+Next, add these classic movies on Netflix Canada to your viewing list!